pedrojunqueira/da-100/README.md

 		- A new query is created with the current step and the following and the previous steps will be referenced to the original query.

 - Languages that can be used in PBI. [source](https://community.powerbi.com/t5/Community-Blog/The-Languages-of-Power-BI/ba-p/69104#:~:text=Python%20can%20also%20be%20used,More%20%7C%20Other%20%7C%20Python%20Script.)
-	- Power BI integrates a number of different data languages including DAX, "M", SQL, MDX and R.
+	- Power BI integrates a number of different data languages including DAX, "M", SQL, MDX, Python and R.
 	- Depending on what you want to do and where in PBI one of those languages can be used.

 ## Model the Data (25-30%)